 Alternatively, when working with added weight of the 130mm, tank engineers could work to increase the track surface area proportionally to the weight increase and thus achieve a low ground pressure.
 However, tanks with tracks of a larger length and width have their own issues.
-The larger the vehicle, the more difficult it is to fit through passageways and urban streets.
-The tank could also reach a size that makes it unable to traverse smaller roads or passes, all of which would be detrimental to mobility.
-No matter the track size or ground pressure, overall weight also plays a factor: excessively heavy tanks may be unable to pass over small bridges, which can be an issue when there are many rivers in the area of operations.
+The larger the vehicle, the more difficult it is to fit on narrow roads, through urban streets, and over bridges.
+No matter the track size or ground pressure, overall weight also plays a factor: excessively heavy tanks may be unable to pass over weak bridges without risking collapse, which is problematic when there are many rivers in the area of operations.

-Also important is the effect of weight on strategic mobility, which is the ability to move the tank over long distances, ie: get it to the battlefield from wherever it is based or stored.
-In this realm, ground pressure is unimportant, as the tank itself generally does not have to move over soft ground during transport.
-Increases in overall weight and size, however, are critical.
-Tanks generally do not move unassisted over long distances, because they have atrocious fuel economy and the wear incurred by long-distance travel is expensive.
-And, of course, if there is a large water body such as a sea or ocean, boats are a necessity.
-Strategic airlifters such as the C-5 can also move tanks very rapidly, but this is by far the most expensive option and is only available to countries that possess such aircraft.
+Also important is the effect of weight on strategic mobility, which is the ability to move the tank from where it is based to where it is needed for combat.
+Tanks generally do not move unassisted over long distances, because they have atrocious fuel economy and the wear incurred by such travel is expensive.
+And, of course, if there is a large body of water such as a sea or ocean, boats are a necessity.
+Strategic airlifters such as the C-5 can move tanks very rapidly, but this is by far the most expensive option and is only available to countries that possess such aircraft.
 Tanks are usually moved over land by a prime mover, whether it be a train or a truck, for the aforementioned reasons.
 Trains and trucks have payload size limits, namely the width of roads and the maximum width of a train car as permitted by rail infrastructure.
 Airlifters have similar limits to their maximum cargo dimensions and weight.
-Thus, the limits of tank size are not only established by battlefield needs but also logistical ones; for economic as well as tactical reasons, all tanks produced must fit onto some sort of a strategic transport.
-Any tank design which cannot fit onto a train or truck is essentially doomed.
+Thus, the limits of tank size are not only established by battlefield needs but also logistical ones; for economic as well as tactical reasons, all tanks produced must fit onto some sort of strategic transport.

-So, in conclusion, tank designers will have to avoid significant increases in weight and size when producing new tanks with the 130mm cannon.
-Increases of more than a few ton over current-gen tanks would likely be unacceptable; and weight increases could be wrought on not only by the inclusion of a new gun but also of new protective systems, drive technologies, etc. Because of this, next-gen tanks will need to either miniaturize some components to free up space or design the next-generation components to be smaller the same size as their current-gen counterparts.
+So, in conclusion, tank designers will have to avoid significant increases in weight and size when producing new tanks with the 130 mm cannon.
+Increases of more than a few tons over current-gen tanks would likely be unacceptable, and such increases could be wrought on not only by the inclusion of a new gun but also of new protective systems, drive technologies, etc. Because the 130 mm cannon will be heavier, other components will need to get lighter.

 The issue of increased cartridge weight is another important aspect.
-The cartridge is the shell and its propellant, are loaded into the breech of the gun the gun before it can fire.
-The 130mm cartridges are 30kg, whereas the 120mm cartridges are 21kg.
-Because of this significant 9kg increase in weight, Rheinmetall engineers believe that the 130mm cartridges must be autoloaded.
+The cartridge, which contains the shell and its propellant, is loaded into the breech of the gun the gun before it can fire.
+The 130 mm cartridges are 30 kg, whereas the 120 mm cartridges are 21 kg.
+Because of this significant 9 kg increase in weight, Rheinmetall engineers believe that the 130 mm cartridges must be autoloaded.
 Autoloading is the process by which mechanical means are used to reload the gun, as opposed to manual loading, in which a human loader performs the task.

-At this point, some readers may be wondering: why would autoloading be detrimental?
-After all, machines tend to perform tasks faster and more precisely than humans do.
-However, in terms of tank gun loading, there are actually benefits conferred by using a human loader.
-Counterintuitively, a well-trained human loader can potentially load rounds more quickly than current autoloaders, if conditions are ideal.
-And, while machine loading may sound precise and reliable, autoloaders are highly complex and thus tend to break down or fail when damaged, which can be catastrophic when under fire.
+On paper, autoloading seems attractive.
+After all, machines tend to perform simple tasks (such as loading a gun) faster and more precisely than humans do.
+However, there are actually many benefits conferred by using a human loader.
+Counterintuitively, a well-trained human loader can potentially load rounds more quickly than current autoloaders, under ideal conditions.
+And, while machine loading may sound precise and reliable, autoloaders are highly complex and thus can break down or fail, which can be catastrophic in combat.
 Many tank commanders also like having the extra crewman for a number of reasons, including the increased manpower for odd tasks and the redundancy in case of casualties.
-Because of the numerous benefits of manual loading, it is the method preferred by the majority of NATO countries, including military heavyweights such as the US and Germany.
+Because of the numerous benefits of manual loading, it is the method currently preferred by the majority of NATO countries, including military heavyweights such as the US and Germany.

 Autoloaders do have some advantages, the largest being their smaller size relative to a human loader (or, more precisely, the space required to house a human loader in the turret).
-The usage of an autoloader is one of the reasons that Soviet tanks such as the T-72 have a lower profile than manually loaded Western tanks, thus presenting a smaller target.
-This decrease in turret volume afforded by autoloaders could play a role in compensating for the increased size and weight of the 130mm gun, assuming the necessary autoloader is still smaller and lighter than a human loader and its facilities.
+The usage of an autoloader is one of the reasons that Soviet tanks such as the T-72 and T-90 have a lower profile than manually loaded Western tanks, thus presenting a smaller target.
+This decrease in turret volume afforded by autoloaders could play a role in compensating for the increased size and weight of the 130 mm gun, assuming the necessary autoloader is still smaller and lighter than a human loader and its facilities.
 Another advantage afforded by the autoloader is its indifference to fatigue and bumpy terrain (human loaders can be jostled around if the tank is careening through ditches or over bumps).
-It is also possible that engineers could produce an autoloader that is faster and more reliable than a human loader, but this has yet to be achieved.
+It is also possible that engineers could produce an autoloader that is faster and more reliable than a human loader in the future.